andrehora/gitevo/README.md

 Code evolution analysis for Git repositories.
 It currently supports Python, JavaScript, TypeScript, and Java.
-GitEvo can also be used to define custom code evolution metrics at the level of the concrete syntax tree (CST), thanks to [Tree-sitter](https://tree-sitter.github.io/tree-sitter).
+GitEvo can be used to define (custom) code evolution metrics at the level of the concrete syntax tree (CST), thanks to [Tree-sitter](https://tree-sitter.github.io/tree-sitter).

 Examples of reports:
 [Flask](https://andrehora.github.io/gitevo-examples/python/flask.html),